How Sex Relieves Migraine Pain

 The third player in reducing your pain after sex is oxytocin, the love hormone or the cuddle hormone.
 The calming effect it has can also lull you to a restful sleep, which is often the best remedy for a raging headache.

 Masturbating Might Cure Migraine Pain Too

 It’s the orgasm that matters; so, even masturbating can bring the migraine pain down.

-Because orgasm is what causes the rush of endorphins, masturbation might be just as helpful, if not a more convenient option.
+Because orgasm is what causes the rush of endorphins and other hormones, masturbation might be just as helpful, if not a more convenient option.
 A case study reports that a female patient who resorted to clitoral and/or vaginal masturbation at the onset of a migraine headache found relief in cases of mild to moderately severe migraine attacks.
-As the period of relaxation following this sexual activity helped her sleep better, her pain situation improved significantly.5
+As the period of relaxation following this sexual activity helped her sleep better, her pain situation improved significantly.6

-Not always and not for everyone.
-In some cases, sex may instead trigger a migraine attack or worsen an existing one.
-About 33% of the patients questioned in the 2013 study said their pain worsened after sex.6 This can probably be explained by the fact that sex is after all an activity that requires some exertion and may put pressure on the back and the neck.
-Sex might not work especially if you have a history of explosive headaches before or at the point of orgasm.
-So know your body and treat it right.
+This can probably be explained by the fact that sex is after all an activity that requires some exertion and may put pressure on the back and the neck.
+Sex will certainly not work if you have a history of explosive headaches before or at the point of orgasm or tension type headaches after sex.

 References [ + ]